Tenpenny Joke

 Tenpenny Joke were an Australian rock band, formed in 1997.
-They signed to Shock Records/Sing Sing Productions in 2004, and released their debut album, Ambush on all Sides, in 2005, which was produced by Matt Voigt (The Living End, Kiss, Aaliyah).
-It was then released internationally by Promoting the Bands.
+They signed to Shock Records/Sing Sing Productions in 2004, and released their debut album, Ambush on all Sides in 2005, produced by Matt Voigt (The Living End, Kiss, Aaliyah).
+It was released internationally by BMG.

 History

 Tenpenny Joke were formed on Melbourne's Mornington Peninsula in 1997.
 They issued their debut studio album, Ambush on all Sides, in September 2005 via Shock Records.
 It was recorded at Sing Sing Studios, Richmond during two sessions: one in November 2004 and the other in April 2005.
 By the time the album appeared the line-up was Craig "Boz" Boswell on drums, Anthony Casey on vocals, Peter Coon on guitars, Tim Kill on bass guitar and Brian Rimmer on vocals and guitar.
 In January 2006 Rimmer explained their sound to Australian Music Online's interviewer, "Melodic rock is probably the label that comes closest, but it has also been described as progressive and alternative."
 By May 2012 the group had disbanded, "the future of the band doesn't look too bright and according to their defunct website they are currently on hiatus."